SamuelWorld20/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Task 12: This script creates a directory called my_dir with permissions 751 in the working directory.
 - Task 13: This script changes the group owner to school for the file hello.
 - Task 14: This script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+- Task 15: This script changes the owner and the group owner of _hello to vincent and staff respectively.